US-India relations tense as Pompeo meets Modi in New Delhi | DW | 26.06.2019

 The US and India are trying to deepen their ties in the face of multiple security challenges in the "Indo-Pacific" region.
-But New Delhi faces the challenge of balancing India's security and economic interests.
+But New Delhi faces the tough task of balancing India's security and economic interests.

 After impromptu stops in Saudi Arabia, the United Arab Emirates and Afghanistan, US Secretary of State Mike Pompeo arrived in New Delhi on Tuesday evening.
 As the stops in the Middle East were added, a stop in Sri Lanka was dropped from Pompeo's itinerary.
 However, keeping schedule with India indicates the importance of ties with New Delhi for long-term US strategy in Asia.